 Run time approx 2:30

-In this package is a DVD of a model examination, cross-examination, and re-examination of an expert, with an accompanying CD containing the documents referred to by the expert during the course of his testimony at a mock trial held in the course of an ACFI conference held 15 years ago.
+In this package is a video of a model examination, cross-examination, and re-examination of an expert, with an accompanying PDF containing the documents referred to by the expert during the course of his testimony at a mock trial held in the course of an ACFI conference held 15 years ago.
 This package is more relevant now than when it was taped in 2004, because while it was a model of best practices at that time, it now a model of standard or expected practices today.
 In other words, it reflected a “hoped for” level of performance at the time it was taped, and an average or common level of conduct for expert witnesses today.
 As such this package assists not only the expert who has never testified at trial, and the seasoned expert who has not testified recently and needs to be brought up to speed about current, standard, practices.

 As a “best practices” demonstration, the model examination was conducted by two of the best lawyers and one of the best forensic accounting experts in Canada, “adjudicated” by a highly respected, sitting, trial judge.
 Periodically, the presentation is interrupted by an experienced trial lawyer to comment on how the expert might have improved his presentation of his opinion, which any prospective expert will find especially helpful because the expert’s testimony appears flawless on its face.

-The two and half hours of the DVD consists of an examination in chief of expert Ken Froese hat lasts about 40 minutes, a brilliant cross-examination by the eminent John Rosen hat lasts approximately 50 minutes, and a short re-examination.
-The remainder of the DVD contains commentary, and a de-briefing by the participants in front of conference attendees.
+The two and half hours of the video consists of an examination in chief of expert Ken Froese hat lasts about 40 minutes, a brilliant cross-examination by the eminent John Rosen hat lasts approximately 50 minutes, and a short re-examination.
+The remainder of the video contains commentary, and a de-briefing by the participants in front of conference attendees.
 Justice Gans ‘ comments during the panel de-briefing segment should be required viewing for anyone who will be testifying in any forum anywhere in the world.
 Because of the higher standard of conduct expected of experts now, this package is more relevant and important to today than when it was produced.

 David Debenham, LLB, LLM, MBA, CFI, CFE, CMA, ACIS, DIFA, MFAcc – 2019